Shenzhen Middle School: Visionary Monthly

 Visionary Monthly is an English-only school magazine.
 It is the first English-only media within Shenzhen Middle School, which is completely written, edited, and published by middle school students in SMS.
 Its influence spreads beyond campus, as it has buyers all over Shenzhen and more than three hundred subscriptions.
 Most of the articles in the magazine are novels, proses, music criticism, and political criticism.

+Visionary Monthly no longer exist in Shenzhen Middle School now.

 Shenzhong Daily

 Shenzhong Daily is a daily on-campus newspaper publication.
 It began its publications in 2009, and is free to all the faculty and students of Shenzhen Middle School.

+Shenzhong Daily no longer exist in Shenzhen Middle School now.

 Associations

 There are more than 100 associations in Shenzhen Middle School.

 There are two kinds of associations in Shenzhen Middle School: school-class students' associations and students' associations.
 School-class students' associations are found and led by the school for multiple purposes such as managing students' associations.
 Students' associations are found by students, and they are managed by Council of Association Union, which is the school-class associations found to manage them.